nestdotland/nest.land/web/src/assets/docs/DOCUMENTATION.md

 # Linking your API key

-In order to publish packages to the blockchain with our CLI, you must first generate an API key.
+In order to publish modules to the blockchain with our CLI, you must first generate an API key.
 See [Getting Started](/#start).

 After you generate your API key, you need to add it in the CLI.
 To do this, type:
 ```shell script
 eggs link --key [your key]
 ```

-# Initializing a package
+# Initializing a module

-You'll need to initialize a package with eggs in order to publish it.
+You'll need to initialize a module with eggs in order to publish it.
 To do this, you need to type the following command in the root directory of your project:
 ```shell script
 eggs init
 ```
 By doing this, you'll be prompted with a setup screen, where you will be asked to enter:
-#### Package name
+#### module name
-The name of your new package
+The name of your new module
-#### Package description
+#### module description
-The description of your new package
+The description of your new module
 #### Is this a stable version?
-Whether the current version of your package is stable or not.
+Whether the current version of your module is stable or not.
 You will be able to update this with each new publish
 #### Enter the files and relative directories that nest.land will publish separated by a comma.
-All the files you want to publish with your package.
+All the files you want to publish with your module.
 You should include your README.md file here next to all the imported / required files of your module.

 # Configuration